 16. Work your core before you lace up: Do 15 minutes of abs before your walk to “turn on” your core muscles and keep them engaged for the duration of your workout.

-17. Walk sideways: Sure, you may get some stares, but stepping one foot over the other while facing sideways is a great way to work different muscles in your legs and hips.
+17. Walk sideways: To get more from walking workout be sure, you may get some stares, but stepping one foot over the other while facing sideways is a great way to work different muscles in your legs and hips.
 Switch sides so you balance your efforts.

 18. Strengthen your walking muscles with yoga: To walk with good form, you need good spinal rotation, hip strength, and flexibility.
 Try this move from Susi Hately, a yoga teacher in Calgary, Canada: One leg against the wall With your right shoulder and hip touching a wall, bend your right knee to 90 degrees and push it into the wall (you should feel this in your left hip).
 Hold for three deep breaths and repeat on the other side.
 Other yoga poses that support your walking muscles: Warrior I, Warrior II and Triangle.